jenniesun/biostats-blog/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Problem 2 -

 (solved by fewer than 100,000 people)

 Link to the problem:

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/jenniesun/biostats-blog/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Problem 3 -

 (solved by fewer than 25,000 people)

 Link to the problem:

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.